 Active and intense cooperation with academic and development partners in the South has been a long tradition at IOB.
-This cooperation takes places in a variety of forms and countries.
+This cooperation takes place in a variety of forms and countries.

 Long-term institutional partners in DR Congo and Nicaragua

 As part of its long-term institutional partnership with the Université Catholique du Congo (UCC) in Kinshasa, DR Congo, IOB has continued to coordinate the VLIR-UOS-IUC programme on “Decentralisation and Local Development”, setting up a variety of initiatives designed to provide academic support in cooperation with the universities of Ghent and Leuven.
 In 2013, the programme provided space to work and publish on policy evaluation of two key Congolese governmental projects: the abolition of school fees and the introduction of the guichet unique (one stop shop) at the customs border.
 Four PhD students started work on different topics related either to administrative or to de facto decentralisation.
 A digital platform was set up to connect the UCC to a variety of digital scientific libraries worldwide.
 The programme did suffer quite dramatically from a temporary standstill in project funding, however, as a consequence of the Flemish federal government’s proposal to cut the budget for federal academic cooperation.